TNG/ApiCenter/README.md

 ## How to use

-### Deploy to cloud (heroku)

-ApiCenter is configured for deployment to [heroku](https://dashboard.heroku.com/).
-To create your own heroku deploy of ApiCenter: Clone the repository, create a heroku account, and download the heroku CLI [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

-Then in a terminal window (in your IDE, for example), log in to your heroku account with `heroku login`, and create an app with `heroku create`.

-A small amount of configuration is done through the heroku web interface / dashboard.
- - Under the "Resources" tab, add a PostgreSQL database to your app.
- - Under the "Settings" tab, choose a [JWT](https://jwt.io/) secret in the "Config Vars" table.

-Deploy your repository to heroku.
-This just requires pushing to the master branch of the new git remote, `heroku`.
-(Heroku will only build its master branch.
-Any other branch can be renamed like so: `git push heroku my-branch:master`)

-Any changes you make, once pushed to `heroku`, will be visible on the public website.

 ### Deploy locally

 ApiCenter consists of a RESTful backend service written in Kotlin and a SPA frontend in Angular.
 Both are contained in this git repo.